 What Is A Good Average Engagement Time?

-Updated based on July–September 2023 data from 16 websites (excludes e-commerce websites).
+Updated based on April–June 2024 data from 22 websites (excludes e-commerce websites).

 Average Engagement Time Per User vs. Average Engagement Time Per Session